-As Blouw steered Laurier toward its 100th anniversary in 2011, the university grew from a small, primarily undergraduate university to a mid-sized, comprehensive university.
-Blouw maintained Laurier’s strong focus on student experience and academic excellence, and focused on increasing research activity, which has more than doubled since 2000.
+Under his leadership, Laurier has grown from a primarily undergraduate university to a mid-sized, comprehensive university that has fully embraced its multi-campus structure.
+Dr. Blouw has encouraged Laurier’s strong focus on student experience and academic excellence, and has focused efforts to increase research activity, which has more than doubled since 2000.

-Blouw is well known on the national scene, and enriches his academic career through volunteer roles that link universities and government with the private sector.
-His long-standing involvement with the Natural Sciences and Engineering Research Council of Canada (NSERC) included acting as an executive council member and chair of its award selection committees and committee on grants and scholarships.
+Dr. Blouw has a long-standing involvement with the Natural Sciences and Engineering Research Council of Canada (NSERC) and has served as an executive council member and chair of its award selection committees and committee on grants and scholarships.
 He served two terms as the chair of the university advisory group to Industry Canada and was a member of the adjudication panel for the Ontario premier’s Discovery Awards, which recognize the province’s finest senior researchers.
 He is currently chair of NSERC’s International Review Committee of the Discovery Grants Program.

 Born in Holland, Dr. Blouw moved to Canada in 1957 and became a Canadian citizen in 1963.
 He holds Bachelor and Master of Science degrees in zoology from the University of Manitoba (1972 and 1977 respectively) and a PhD in biology from the University of New Brunswick (1982).